gtworek/PSBits/GPO/README.md

 5. fill up cells of your B column with `=VLOOKUP(MID(A3,FIND("{",A3)+1,36),Sheet1!$A:$B,2,FALSE)`

 Of course you can do the same in PowerShell if you prefer.
 Up to you :)

+**GPOPermissionsCollector.ps1** - requires domain access.
+Collects permissions for GPOs and allows you to find anomalies.